What is PCI DSS compliance?

-This is not intended to be an all-inclusive guide to obtaining PCI DSS compliance.
+This is not intended to be an all-inclusive guide to obtaining PCI compliance.
 PCI DSS is a complicated and potentially confusing minimum standard that nonetheless must be understood and followed to achieve proper data security.
-The purpose of this guide is to provide an outline of the steps you must take to become a PCI DSS-compliant merchant.
+The purpose of this guide is to provide an outline of the steps you must take to become a PCI-compliant merchant.

-Nexcess is a PCI DSS-compliant-hosting-provider.
-This means Nexcess has taken steps necessary to meet the security standards for its infrastructure as outlined in PCI DSS.
-This does not mean simply by hosting with Nexcess, your store will instantly become PCI DSS-compliant.
+Nexcess is a PCI-compliant hosting provider.
+This means we have taken steps necessary to meet the security standards for its infrastructure as outlined in PCI DSS.
+This does not mean simply by hosting with Nexcess, your store will instantly become PCI-compliant.
 Many items of PCI DSS compliance fall directly onto you and they must be followed to ensure full compliance of your store.
-If you are accepting payments via credit cards, PCI DSS compliance is not optional.
+If you are accepting payments via credit cards, PCI compliance is not optional.
 It is mandatory.

 In terms of shared PCI DSS responsibility, certain parts of the requirements fall under scope of us as the hosting provider, some parts fall under you as the merchant, and some parts apply to both.
 A hosting provider's compliance reports will outline exactly the hosting provider's and merchant's responsibilities regarding PCI DSS.
 A PCI DSS guide for merchants is available at the PCI Security Standards website.